-Recent American policy on trade has led to a level of volatility not seen in a long time, and have many questioning whether we are due for a major correction.
+Recent American policy on trade has led to a level of volatility not seen in a long time and has many questioning whether we're due for a major correction.

 While no one enjoys volatility for its own sake, the role of an active investment manager is to garner opportunities from solid company fundamentals that will be rewarded regardless of political noise.

-Studies have shown that the average investor is twice as sensitive to losses as they are to gains.
+Studies have shown that the average investor is twice as sensitive to losses as to gains.
 Human behavior is such that when you experience market volatility and losses, the tendency is to act rapidly, which thereby crystalizes the loss.
-It has been found that frequent portfolio evaluation, when combined with a higher sensitivity to losses can leave many investors emotionally drained and with underperforming investment portfolios.
+It's been found that frequent portfolio evaluation, when combined with a higher sensitivity to losses, can leave many investors emotionally drained and with underperforming investment portfolios.

 Small investors also tend to enter the market as securities are rising rapidly, which leads to buying near the top.
-The role of a manager and investment counsellors is to ensure that one does not become their own worst enemy in trying to time the market.
-While no one should believe a bull market can run forever and as we are in the 9th year of this bull market, we are definitely closer to the end than the beginning in our opinion.
-People have been calling the end of this bull market for the last 2 years and those who pulled their money out would be fuming on the sidelines as they watched the markets climb another ~25%.
-Building a structured portfolio and investment strategy that can endure volatility, is how you can model your portfolio to align with your long-term goals.
+The role of a manager and investment counsellors is to ensure that investors don't become their own worst enemy in trying to time the market.
+While no one should believe a bull market can run forever, and as we're in the ninth year of this bull market, we're definitely closer to the end than the beginning, in our opinion.
+People have been calling the end of this bull market for the last two years, and those who pulled their money out would be fuming on the sidelines as they watched the markets climb another ~25%.
+Building a structured portfolio and investment strategy that can endure volatility is how you can model your portfolio to align with your long-term goals.

-We have seen the similar events unfold this quarter first with the NAFTA negotiations, and more recently with the US/China trade squabble.
-In the absence of real data, making a leap out of investment accounts is really a leap of faith or gamble.
+We've seen the similar events unfold this quarter, first with the NAFTA negotiations and more recently with the U.S.-China trade squabble.
+In the absence of real data, making a leap out of investment accounts is really a leap of faith or a gamble.

-This is a great time to take a long look at your financial goals to ensure that they are unchanged, and that the timelines remain the same.
+This is a great time to take a long look at your financial goals to ensure that they're unchanged and that the timelines remain the same.
 If something has changed, work with your investment counselor to update your investment policy statement and adapt your portfolio to match your goals.

-There are opportunities in all markets be they up or down, bull or bear.
-It is the diversification of a portfolio that helps assists with down side protection and overall return.
-Perhaps the most important activity one can do is ensure you are watching the longer-term gain, while ignoring the short-term fluctuations.
+There are opportunities in all markets, be they up or down, bull or bear.
+It's the diversification of a portfolio that helps with downside protection and overall return.
+Perhaps the most important activity you can do is ensure you're watching the longer-term gain while ignoring the short-term fluctuations.

-So while the bull may be getting tired, there is no need to flee the markets and we believe there will still be opportunities during new periods of volatility as we move further into 2018.
+So while the bull may be getting tired, there's no need to flee the markets, and we believe there will still be opportunities during new periods of volatility as we move further into 2018.